Electric scooters and hoverboards serve two very different purposes.

 Hoverboards with motor powers greater than 500 Watts are marketed as off-road.
 There are basically no hoverboards with motors more powerful than 1000 Watts.

-Electric scooters with those kinds of power, on the other hand, are plentiful.
-Even average electric scooters today routinely have motors more powerful than 500 Watts.
+On the other hand, there are many electric scooters with those kinds of power.
+Even average scooters today routinely have motors more powerful than 500 Watts.
 The most powerful electric scooters have motors with several thousands of Watts.

 The reason why hoverboards have weaker motors is simple.
 Hoverboards can go nowhere near as fast as scooters.
-That is not their aim.
-That’s why they don’t need super powerful motors.
+That is not their goal.

 If you want to cross long distances with a rideable, an electric scooter will be the clear choice.
 Even the electric scooters with the smallest ranges and the children’s electric scooters will have longer ranges than most hoverboards.

 Range in electric scooters varies greatly, ranging from anywhere between 6-93 mi / 10-150 km.
-Still, most electric scooters for adults will have a range larger than 16 mi / 25 km.
+Still, most electric scooters for adults will have a range larger than 16 mi / 25 km, and long-range scooters will have a lot more range than that.

-In fact, the average range for electric scooters across all models today is 23.8 mi / 38.35 km.
-Further, many of the more powerful scooters will have lots more than that.
+The average range for electric scooters across all models today is 23.8 mi / 38.35 km.

 For hoverboards, the typical range is anywhere between 9 and 16 mi / 15 and 25 km on a single charge.